mgao6767/frds/README.md

         "Tangibility": FUNDA.PPENT / FUNDA.AT,
         "Firm_Size": np.log(FUNDA.AT),
         "MTB": FUNDA.PRCC_F * FUNDA.CSHO / FUNDA.CEQ,
-        # Or we can use the ones available in FRDS:
+        # Or we can use the built-in measures available in FRDS:
         "ROA_v1": roa(FUNDA),
         "ROA_v2": roa(FUNDA, use_lagged_total_assets=True)
     }